draymone/Cosmeticraft/README.md

 # Cosmeticraft

-Cosmeticraft is a Minecraft mod under forge.
+Cosmeticraft is a Minecraft mod under Forge.

-You can download it here:
+You can download it here: https://legacy.curseforge.com/minecraft/mc-mods/cosmeticraft